oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/the-rest-api.md

 #### Introduction

 The operator provides an optional REST API for advanced users.
-You can use the API as an alternate method for getting a list of WebLogic domains and clusters (instead of, for example, calling `kubectl get domains`), or as an alternatie method for getting certain aspects of a domain's status (instead of, for example, calling `kubectl get domain MYDOMAIN -o yaml`).
+You can use the API as an alternative method for getting a list of WebLogic domains and clusters (instead of, for example, calling `kubectl get domains`), or for getting certain aspects of a domain's status (instead of, for example, calling `kubectl get domain MYDOMAIN -o yaml`).
-You can also use the REST API as an alternate approach for initiating scaling operations (instead of using the Kubernetes API or command line to alter a domain resource's `replicas` values).
+You can also use the REST API as an alternative approach for initiating scaling operations (instead of using the Kubernetes API or command line to alter a domain resource's `replicas` values).
 Swagger documentation for the REST API is available [here](https://oracle.github.io/weblogic-kubernetes-operator/swagger/index.html).